11 things employers need to know about Hong Kong labor and employment laws [2025]

 8. Non-adherence to maternity and paternity leave provisions can result in penalties

 Hong Kong law ensures provisions for maternity and paternity leave for employees, allowing them time off to welcome a new child into their family.
 These provisions include 14 weeks of maternity leave pay and five days of paternity leave.
-As of the end of the first month of 2022, nursing mothers are entitled to breastfeeding breaks during working hours.
-Violation of these rights can lead to penalties including fines and legal action.
+As of 2022, nursing mothers are entitled to breastfeeding breaks during working hours.
+Violation of these rights can lead to penalties, including fines and legal action.
 Employers must familiarize themselves with these provisions and ensure that their policies reflect these rights.

 9. Ignoring sick leave laws can lead to legal action